-- Reviewed the organisational structure and plan. - Reviewed the composition of and the succession plan for Executive Management. - Reviewed the annual performance of Executive Management for 2020. - Reviewed the achievement of STIP and LTIP targets and recommended corporate 2021 STIP and LTIP targets.
+- · Reviewed the organisational structure and plan. - Reviewed the composition of and the succession plan for Executive Management. - Reviewed the annual performance of Executive Management for 2021. - Reviewed the achievement of short-term incentive programme (STIP) and long-term incentive programme (LTIP) targets and recommended corporate 2022 STIP and LTIP targets.